MiguelSombrero/hacker-api/README.md

 Create spreadsheets that corresponds to examples shown above.
 Give viewing rights to spreadsheets for your service account.

-### Update application.properties files
+### Update application-{environment}.properties files

 Update your application properties files to match your newly created spreadsheets.

-Properties `.spreadsheet` correspond to a spreadsheet id and properties `.sheet` to sheet name.
+Properties ending `.spreadsheet` correspond to a spreadsheet id and properties ending `.sheet` to sheet name and range.

 In development, you only have to update file `application-development.properties`.